-HACM has a HUD-approved designated housing plan for these locations in effect at this time.
+HACM has a HUD-approved designated housing plan in effect at this time.
 A designated housing plan allows us to designate some of our locations for elderly occupancy and some locations for mixed occupancy of elderly and adults with disabilities.
 Applications received are all date and time stamped.
-Preference (or priority) on the list is given (in this order) to: 1) elderly and persons with disabilities (equal preference); and 2) the near elderly (50-61 years of age).
+Preference (or priority) on the list is given in this order: 1) elderly and persons with disabilities (equal preference); and 2) the near elderly (50-61 years of age).

 Rent is generally based on 30% of your income.
 A security deposit equal to one month’s rent or $150 (whichever is greater) and the first month’s rent is required at the time of leasing.